 If you find a place in each view for one or more kinds of the longest blooming plants, and build your landscape pictures to complement their colors and character, your beds can nearly always be freshly beautiful.

-While reblooming reliably over a very long span, Graham is a bit less floriferous than Scarlet.
-Absolutely rock hardy, with excellent foliage, and nectar for you in its flowers, this is a vine I would not want to be without.
+While reblooming reliably over a long span, it is less floriferous than Scarlet, but absolutely rock hardy, with excellent foliage and nectar for you in its flowers.
+In short, this is a vine I would not want to be without.
 Graham Stuart Thomas was one of the greatest plantsmen and garden writers of this past century.
-It seems so appropriate that this excellent vine carries on the tradition of quality that his name has always represented.
+It seems appropriate that this excellent vine carries on the tradition of quality that his name has always represented.

-- These Lonicera relatives are beautiful in nearly every way, but like Clematis and climbing Roses, their legs are not usually their best feature.
+These Lonicera relatives are beautiful in nearly every way, but like Clematis and climbing Roses, their legs are not usually their best feature.
 Providing a handsome skirting planting or a structure in front of their awkward legs will often flatter the overall appearance of your vine in the landscape.
 Something a few feet high or so will work.
 If it is something planted, your bed needs to be wide enough to accommodate the stature of all the plants sharing the bed.

-Encourage the Climbing
+Encourage the Climbing…..

 - .Both of these Loniceras are easy to please ecologically and malleable in their shape, but they need strong structures to tie them against as they grow along.
 If left to themselves to figure out where to go, they are bound to get floppy and messy.
 In fact, if you have a tumbledown wall or other disreputable something you want to cover, let these Loniceras cascade.
 They will clamber all over the place and take care of the coverage problem floriferously.

 They don’t attach to buildings or structures on their own, which is a good thing because they won’t damage your home as self attaching vines do, but it means that if you want to use them in a vertical application, the support structure is very important.
 Your supports need to be designed to have places to weave through and tie to all along the projected travel routes of your vine.
 This construct is your way of telling the vines where you do or don’t want them to go, and helping them to get there.
 The upcoming performance of any climbing plant will depend alot on the support it is given.
 Hopeful tendrils, encouraged by tying up, will send up more new hopefuls.

-- In the growing season, you can expect to be touching up the clasps and ties once a week if you want to guide the climb.
+- In the peak growing season, you can expect to be touching up the clasps and ties once a week if you want to guide the climb.
 The process of tying can be a lot to keep up with, but it makes all the difference in outcomes.
 A wonderful invention from Bosmere Tool Co. ® called a ‘Lever Loop’ allows you, in the blink of an eye, to clasp the shoots of a climbing plant to one another or to any nearby slender support without cutting and tying all those little bits of string.
 You gently pinch these clips to open them, so they can be moved around anytime.
 They last for years, and are inexpensive to begin with.
 They will change your relationship to your climbers for the better, but don’t give up your jute twine, you’ll need some of that too.

-Pruning Your Loniceras
+Pruning Your Loniceras….

 Any stem left on after its flower has passed will begin to go to seed.
 This tends to take energy out of the flower production end of things.
-If instead you trim the goneby stems back to the next set of leaves – or further if you want to reshape the vine a bit – this helps the vine to put its energy into sending out new shoots, which will carry the flowers of the upcoming weeks.
+If instead you trim the goneby stems back to the next set of leaves – or further especially if you want to reshape the vine a bit – this will help the vine to put its energy into sending out new shoots, which will carry the flowers of the upcoming weeks.

 Towards the end of the garden year, I stop trimming and so some fruits develop.
-They color up nicely to red and are eaten quickly by the birds.
+They color up nicely to red and are eaten by the birds.

 “All colors are beautiful or ugly